ansible/ansible/docs/docsite/rst/vault.rst

 ``````````````````````````

 If you have existing files that you no longer want to keep encrypted, you can permanently decrypt
-them by running the :ref:`ansible-vault decrypt` command.
+them by running the :ref:`ansible-vault decrypt <ansible_vault_decrypt>` command.
 This command will save them unencrypted
-to the disk, so be sure you do not want :ref:`ansible-vault edit` instead:
+to the disk, so be sure you do not want :ref:`ansible-vault edit <ansible_vault_edit>` instead:

 .. code-block:: bash